ArweaveTeam/arweave/NETWORK.md

 ## Gossipping

-Archain is essentially a gossip network, in which nodes repeat valid messages that they have received to their peers.
+Arweave is essentially a gossip network, in which nodes repeat valid messages that they have received to their peers.

 Nodes maintain a list of hashes of the messages they have received, not forwarding those that have already been sent once.